What Fixes are Mandatory After a Home Inspection?

 When it comes to conventional loans, repair requirements vary from lender to lender.
 In almost all cases, health and safety issues are prioritized.
 That includes structural soundness, mold and water damage, electric issues, and other high-cost complications.

 That said, conventional lenders typically have fewer repair requirements than either the FHA or the VA.
-Additionally, a private lender may be more willing to negotiate certain repairs for price reductions or other solutions.
+Additionally, a private lender may be more willing to negotiate common repairs for price reductions or other solutions.

 What Are Common Inspection Issues?

 During most sales, homes are inspected twice.
-Usually, the property is appraised before the house ever goes on the market.
+Usually, the property is appraised before the house ever goes on the buyers market.
 Then, there’s usually a second appraisal during escrow that’s arranged by the potential buyer.

 Hopefully, by the time the buyer performs their home inspection, major structural issues and other large concerns have already been addressed.
 That said, these inspections are still likely to turn up a range of smaller issues that the home buyer may want to negotiate as part of the sale.